-Caitlin not only uses the natural landscape surrounding the project to her advantage, but communicates how the architects and designers are blurring the boundaries between the existing and proposed landscapes.
+Caitlin not only uses the natural landscape surrounding the project to her advantage, but communicates how the architects and designers are blurring the boundaries between the existing and proposed landscapes with her photography.

 This early childhood experience has certainly shaped how she views and captures the landscape.
 Her work has appeared in national magazines such as Architectural Digest, Martha Stewart Living, Gardenista.

-Take me through the standard process of photographing a residential property.
+Take me through the standard process of photographing a landscape at a residential property.
 What are you looking for?
 What is the process before you enter the site?

 Yeah, so different photographers work differently.
 I will say in general – I don’t scout the site beforehand, so I usually just try to speak to whoever I’m shooting for and help them determine the best time to photograph the project.